 Anteroposterior (AP) and lateral neck x-rays as needed

 Diagnosis of croup is usually obvious by the barking nature of the cough.
 Similar inspiratory stridor can result from epiglottitis Epiglottitis Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
-Symptoms include severe sore throat... read more , bacterial tracheitis Bacterial Tracheitis Bacterial tracheitis is bacterial infection of the trachea.
-Bacterial tracheitis is uncommon and can affect children of any age.
-Staphylococcus aureus and group A beta-hemolytic streptococci... read more , airway foreign body, diphtheria Diphtheria Diphtheria is an acute pharyngeal or cutaneous infection caused mainly by toxigenic strains of the gram-positive bacillusCorynebacterium diphtheriae and rarely by other, less common Corynebacterium... read more , and retropharyngeal abscess Retropharyngeal Abscess Retropharyngeal abscesses, most common among young children, can cause sore throat, fever, neck stiffness, and stridor.
+Symptoms include severe sore throat... read more , bacterial tracheitis Bacterial Tracheitis Bacterial tracheitis is bacterial infection of the trachea, typically causing dyspnea and stridor.
+Diagnosis is by direct laryngoscopy and imaging findings.
+Treatment is with airway control... read more , airway foreign body, diphtheria Diphtheria Diphtheria is an acute pharyngeal or cutaneous infection caused mainly by toxigenic strains of the gram-positive bacillusCorynebacterium diphtheriae and rarely by other, less common Corynebacterium... read more , and retropharyngeal abscess Retropharyngeal Abscess Retropharyngeal abscesses, most common among young children, can cause sore throat, fever, neck stiffness, and stridor.
 Diagnosis requires lateral neck x-ray or CT.
 Treatment is with endotracheal... read more .
 Epiglottitis, retropharyngeal abscess, and bacterial tracheitis have a more rapid onset and cause a more toxic appearance, odynophagia, and fewer upper respiratory tract symptoms.
 A foreign body may cause respiratory distress and a typical croupy cough, but fever and a preceding upper respiratory infection are absent.
 Diphtheria is excluded by a history of adequate immunization and is confirmed by identification of the organism in viral cultures of scrapings from a typical grayish diphtheritic membrane.

 Pearls & Pitfalls